jnodes/shenbury-ai/METADAO-LISTING.md

 Shenbury Ltd. is a Hong Kong-based technology company focused on developing innovative solutions for asset verification and tokenization.
 Our core innovation centers on proprietary technology that solves critical challenges in the digital asset space.

 Our core innovation is:
-**The Technology:** We built the "Dynasty X" AI-Powered Provenance Protocol, an autonomous AI swarm that verifies assets, solving the "oracle problem" for RWA tokenization.
+**The Technology:** We built the Shenbury AI-Powered Provenance Protocol, an autonomous AI swarm that verifies assets, solving the "oracle problem" for RWA tokenization.

 [English Version](METADAO-LISTING.md) | [中文版](METADAO-LISTING-ZH.md)